"Three drops of this and even You-Know-Who himself would spill out his innermost secrets. The use of it on a student is

 Veritaserum, the most powerful Truth Serum available in the Wizarding world, is a colorless, odorless potion (which looks like plain water) which forces the drinker to tell the truth (HBP9).

 References from the canon

 - A Truth Potion so powerful that three drops would have the drinker spilling his or her innermost secrets (GF27, OP32).
 It is both colorless and odorless (HBP9), which is why Professor Umbridge knew she could mix it into Harry's tea (OP28).

-- Snape threatened to put some in Harry's evening pumpkin juice to get the truth when he thought the Gryffindors were stealing Polyjuice Potion ingredients as they had done the year before.
+- Snape threatened to put some in Harry's evening pumpkin juice to get the truth when he thought the Gryffindors were stealing Polyjuice Potion ingredients as they had done two years before.
 This time, it was Fake-Moody, getting ingredients to keep his identity a secret (GF27).

 - Use of this potion is controlled by very strict Ministry guidelines (GF27).
 Sirius Black was never offered a chance to take Veritaserum to prove his innocence over the deaths of the Potters and Muggles actually killed by Peter Pettigrew, and Barty Crouch Sr. was so zealous he might not have believed the truth (JKR).